eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 ## Create your own catalog items

 You can also use iofogctl to create your own catalog items.
-Please see the [iofogctl yaml documentation](../iofogctl/catalogitem-yaml-spec.md) for comprehensive specification of the yaml kinds.
+Please see the [iofogctl YAML documentation](../iofogctl/catalogitem-yaml-spec.md) for comprehensive specification of the YAML kinds.

 ```console
 $ echo "---